1Computer1/1computer1.github.io/_posts/2020-06-12-installing-haskell-in-current-year.md

 export GHCRTS
 ```

 This will apply it to all GHC compiled programs.
-However, if a program was not compiled to be compatibile with RTS options, you will get an error and should remove the environment variable.
+However, if a program was not compiled to be compatible with RTS options, you will get an error and should remove the environment variable.

 # The IDE Situation